Monotonicity of the period and positive periodic solutions of a quasilinear equation: A p-Laplacian version of some classical results

-which is incompatible with $\mathcal R$ being a negative valued function in a neighbourhood of $w=0_+$.
-If we remove the assumption that $\Pot'(0)=0$, then it makes sense to assume that~$\mathcal R$ is a negative function on $(0,A)\cup(A,B)$.
-In this case, the minimal period is decreasing. \begin{proof} The proof relies on the same strategy as for~\cite[Theorem~2.1]{Chow}.
+This is incompatible with $\mathcal R$ being a negative valued function in a neighbourhood of $w=0_+$.
+Alternatively, if we remove the assumption that $\Pot'(0)=0$, then it can make sense to assume that~$\mathcal R$ is a negative function on $(0,A)\cup(A,B)$.
+In this latter case, the minimal period is decreasing. \begin{proof}[of Theorem~\ref{Tchow}] The proof relies on the same strategy as for~\cite[Theorem~2.1]{Chow}.
 We skip some details and emphasize only the changes needed to cover the case $p>2$.
 Let us set

 By differentiating with respect to $E$, we obtain

 which implies that

 Differentiating once more with respect to $E$, we get \be{Jsecond} \frac{d^2\!J}{dE^2}(E)=(1-p')\,\frac{dI}{dE}(E)-p'\,E\,\frac{d^2\!I}{dE^2}(E)\,. \ee